scalekit-inc/docs-staging/docs/manage-scalekit/glossary.md

 # Glossary

-<Subtitle>Familiarize yourself with the entities and glossary of Scalekit platform</Subtitle>
+<Subtitle>Familiarize yourself with the entities and terminology of Scalekit platform</Subtitle>

 **Workspace**<br />
 Represents the account of Scalekit customer.